qbead/qbeadWebsite/content/book/animation2.md

 ### Smoother pulsing

-First, notice that the brightness of the LEDs in the [sketch we present in the intro to animation](/codedoc/examples/Animations_and_Patterns/Simple_Blink) was abruptly cut off.
+You may have noticed that the brightness of the LEDs in the [sketch we present in the intro to animation](/codedoc/examples/Animations_and_Patterns/Simple_Blink) was abruptly cut off.
 Wouldn't it be prettier if we gently turned off the LEDs, similarly to how gently we are ramping them up?
 We can perform this by writing a function that first goes up and then slowly goes back down.
 We have already written such a function for you to use and called it [`triangularWave`](/codedoc/SpinWearables.h.html#triangular-wave), because when you plot it, it looks like a series of triangles.

-<figure><video src="/images/bookpics/triangular_wave.mp4" muted autoplay playsinline loop></video><figcaption>Instead of the sawtooth time-dependent pattern of brightness we saw previously, we can employ a pattern that also decreases steadily (instead of abruptly dropping to zero), making for a more pleasant pulsing light.</figcaption></figure>
+<figure><video src="/images/bookpics/triangular_wave.mp4" muted autoplay playsinline loop></video><figcaption>Instead of the pattern of brightness that abruptly dropped to zero that we saw previously, we can employ a pattern that also decreases steadily, making for a more pleasant pulsing light.</figcaption></figure>

 Below you can see a small modification of our previous example that employs such triangular waves.
 In order to also show some color, instead of purely white LEDs,